yussif758/Africa-Premium-Excel/README.md

 - This also explains why interneet of things generates the highest revenue while fixed values generates the least revenue throughout the years.

 ### Dashboard
-This is a summary dashboard I created using exce,l highlighting some of the key insights of "AfricaPremium" revenue data.
+This is a summary dashboard I created using excel, highlighting some of the key insights of "AfricaPremium" revenue data.

 <img width="1394" alt="Dashboard" src="https://github.com/user-attachments/assets/7950493c-43a7-4167-87e3-12d9887bb999">

 ### Conclusions and Recommendations